farahsm20/BA/explorations/physical-operators/readme.md

 ## Physical Operator Selection Summary
 I implemented and ran the first PostBOUND optimization .
 This is the step where you tell PostgreSQL which operators to use for each table scan and join, bypassing its native optimizer.

-### What we built
+### What i built
 A basic operator selection that assigns:

-SequentialScan to every table
+ - SequentialScan to every table
-HashJoin to every join
+ - HashJoin to every join

 PostBOUND takes these decisions and injects them as pg_hint_plan hints into the SQL query.